Learning And Development Specialist Jobs in USA with Visa Sponsorship

 Does a Learning and Development Specialist role qualify for H-1B sponsorship?

-Yes, Learning and Development Specialist positions generally qualify as specialty occupations under H-1B rules when the role requires a bachelor's degree in a specific field such as instructional design, human resources, education, or organizational development.
+Yes, Learning and Development Specialist positions generally qualify as specialty occupations under H-1B visa rules when the role requires a bachelor's degree in a specific field such as instructional design, human resources, education, or organizational development.
 Roles that accept any degree regardless of field can face USCIS scrutiny, so the job description wording matters significantly.

 What degree do I need for an employer to sponsor my L&D Specialist visa?